Voggastur/user-centric-frontend-project/README.md

 * Bootstrap Framework

+* Github Deployment

+* Gitpod IDE

+* W3C Validator

 ## 5. Testing <a name="Testing"></a>

-#### I. Testing Functionality
+#### I. Testing Functionality <a name="Testing2"></a>

 1. I have checked that all links go where they should
 2. I have tested the webpage in Chrome Dev Tools to see responsive scaling for different screen sizes.
+3. I have run the HTML through [W3C HTML Validator](https://validator.w3.org) to check for errors in the code, none such observed.
-3. I have run the HTMl and CSS through W3C validator to check for errors in the code, none such observed.
+4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check for errors in the code, none such observed.
+5.
+Free Formatter (www.freeformatter.com/html-formatter.html) was used to make sure my HTML was formatted in the proper way.

 #### II.
-User stories testing
+User stories testing <a name="Testing3"></a>

 1. As an employer I go to Johans website and want to see his skills.

     * Click the profile button in the navbar or scroll to the profile section of the page.

 2. As an assessor I go to Johans website to test everything among which..

     * Click each link once to see it goes where it should.
     * Test responsiveness of the webpage and see realigned columns and that no content isn't clipped off.
     * Fill in an improper email in the form and see that it doesn't work unless you put a correct email.

-3. As a collaborator I go to Johans website to check out his portfolio
+3. As a collaborator I want to go to Johans website to check out his portfolio.

     * Click portfolio in navbar or scroll down to the portfolio and check each item, see different pictures included in the slideshows by clicking the bottom buttons.

 ## 6. Deployment <a name="Deployment"></a>

+This project was developed in Gitpod.
 The project has been deployed to Github Pages - [Deployed Website](https://voggastur.github.io/user-centric-frontend-project/)
+The repository for this website can be found at this GitHub link: [User Centric Frontend Repository](https://github.com/Voggastur/user-centric-frontend-project)